Rokutann/npy.el/README.md

 Pipenv projects, and dispatching Python code chunks sent from a buffer, which is visiting a Python file in one of such Pipenv projects, to the inferior python process bound to the same Pipenv project.
-We call this new type of inferior python processes **virtualenv-dedicated inferior python process**.
+We call this new type of inferior processes **virtualenv-dedicated inferior python processes**.

 Some of npy.el's features: